natural-harmonia-gropius/hdr-toys/README.md

   Note that, due to a limitation in mpv, only parameters changed after the shader is applied will take effect.
 Therefore, setting `glsl-shader-opts=reference_white=100` in `mpv.conf` will not work.

+- **UI/OSD looks washed out.**

+  To ensure the video input meets the standards, I use a little trick by setting `target-prim` and `target-trc` to match the input values.
+As a side effect, the OSD inevitably appears washed out.

 - **I'm not using BT.709 display.**

-  Replace all `gamut-mapping/*` lines with `gamut-mapping/clip.glsl`.
+  Replace all `gamut-mapping/*` lines in `hdr-toys.conf` with `gamut-mapping/clip.glsl`.
 Then modify the `#define to *` in `clip.glsl` to match your display.

+- **What does hdr-toys.js do?**

+  this provides a way to indirectly pass the necessary information using the [glsl-shader-opts](https://mpv.io/manual/master/#options-glsl-shader-opts).

+  - the number of frames for 1/3 second, for reduce flickering.

 - **I don't use mpv, can I use these shaders?**

   These shaders use [mpv .hook syntax](https://libplacebo.org/custom-shaders/), which requires `libplacebo` for execution. ffmpeg and VLC should be able to use.
-In theory, porting to other shader languages is also very feasible.
+In theory, porting to other shader languages is very feasible.